kevindke/safely/safely/README.md

 Due to the time constraints of our project, it was the most time and cost effective for us to build upon pre-existing open source projects that contained functionality we were looking to implement in our final project.
 Geotifications, Dropdown Menu, and LocationSearch allowed us to pick out existing UI map functionalities and customize them in a way that worked best for our app’s functionality.
 In addition, working with pre-existing code and reading tutorials and documentation on how to implement these features was very helpful for our team, who had very minimal experience coding in Swift 3 at the beginning of our project.

-###Contact Information
+### Contact Information
 Justine Edrozo  /  Designer & Developer  /  justineedrozo@gmail.com
 Kevin Ke  /  Designer & Developer  /  kevinkdke@gmail.com
 Brooks Lobe  /  Data Analyst  /  brooks.lobe@gmail.com
 Adrian Pacheco  /  Designer  /  adrianpacheco95@gmail.com

-###Video Clip Showing Project in Action
+### Video Clip Showing Project in Action

 https://drive.google.com/open?id=0B9ejwWRyKbWhUi1FdnhnNldHSE0

+A heat map of historical data (up to a year ago) are depicted in varied opacity in teal.
+The more opaque an area is, the more frequently crime has occurred there in the past year.

+911 calls recorded in the past 72 hours are shown as red tips with different icons depicting categories of crime - cautionary/disturbances, assault/harassment/sex offense, theft/burglary/robbery, suspicious activity/lewd conduct, casualties/injuries, and gun/weapon calls.

+Search for locations by address or landmark and view the current and historical crime conditions of that area.

+Add a tip to the map by setting the location, radius (for the geofence), offense type,  and a short description.
+Other Safely users will receive a push notification about the crime if they enter the radius set around the incident.